Passionate Pogba driven by love of football

 "I can improve and get better and better.
 I wouldn't say that I'm young but I'm not old, yet, and we are going through nice things and want to finish it."

-As a member of the France squad that suffered heartache on home soil in the final of Euro 2016, Pogba knows completing such a historic task is no formality.
+As a member of the France squad that suffered heartache on home soil in the final of UEFA EURO 2016, Pogba knows completing such a historic task is no formality.

 "We started our dream and now we need to finish it.
 We are not done yet."